microsoft/FluidFramework/docs/content/docs/data-structures/tree.md

 ### API

 The `SharedTree` object provides methods that enable your code to add nodes to the tree, remove nodes, and move nodes within the tree.
 You can also set and read the values of leaf nodes.
-The APIs have been designed to match as much as possible the syntax of TypeScript primitives, objects, maps, and arrays; although some editing APIs are different to account for.
+The APIs have been designed to match as much as possible the syntax of TypeScript primitives, objects, maps, and arrays; although some editing APIs are different for the sake of making the merge semantics clearer.

 #### Leaf node APIs